ddiLab/SageEdu/setup/general/PackageInstallationGuide.md

 ## Base Enviornment Customization
 **Before proceeding, make sure to have completed the instructions in `/setup/general/pythonSetup.md`**
-To customize your current virtual enviornment with all the packages you need to follow the tutorials of the sensors, simply run the following command **within** your base environment **in** the current directory (`setup/general`):
+To customize your current virtual enviornment with all the packages you need to follow the tutorials of the sensors, simply run the following command **within** your base environment **inside** the current directory (`setup/general`):
-    `bash generalEnvi.sh`
+    `source generalEnvi.sh`

-Note: that command will exit you of your virtual environment
+* The script will require your password at some point
 * If you want to set everything up on your own, open up the `/setup/general/generalEnvi.sh` file and take a look at what it's doing.
 If something in that file seems confusing, reread this document or take a look at the [Python Setup Guide](https://github.com/ddiLab/SageEdu/blob/main/setup/general/pythonSetup.md).